-INFORMATION: It shall review, develop, and endorse the Planning Work Program (PWP) The BGMPO is federally required to prepare an annual Burlington-Graham Metropolitan Planning Area Unified Planning Work Program (UPWP) that identifies all major transportation planning and related activities within the BGMPO Study Area for the upcoming fiscal year (July 1, 2020 - June 30, 2021).
+INFORMATION: The BGMPO is federally required to prepare an annual Burlington-Graham Metropolitan Planning Area Unified Planning Work Program (UPWP) that identifies all major transportation planning and related activities within the BGMPO Study Area for the upcoming fiscal year (July 1, 2020 - June 30, 2021).
 While it is the mission of the BGMPO to complete work planned within a program year, task elements may span fiscal years and therefore are carried forward into subsequent work programs until completion.
-The FY21 allocation of Federal PL funds estimated at \$213,179 is received through a PL104 planning grant from the Federal Highway Administration (FHWA) and \$20,000 in Section 5303 and \$120,000 in Section 5307 Transit Planning Funds from the Federal Transit Administration (FTA).
+The FY 21 allocation of Federal PL funds estimated at \$213,179 is received through a PL104 planning grant from the Federal Highway Administration (FHWA) and \$20,000 in Section 5303 and \$120,000 in Section 5307 Transit Planning Funds from the Federal Transit Administration (FTA).
 As part of the UPWP, the Federal government requires MPO's to certify their transportation planning process on an annual basis.

-The proposed schedule for UPWP development is as follows: draft FY21 UPWP is reviewed by the TAC.
+The proposed schedule for UPWP development is as follows: draft FY21 UPWP is reviewed by the TCC and TAC.
 The TAC will be asked to release the work program for public comment on January 22, 2020 and to hold a public hearing and approve the program on March 17, 2020 pending public comments.